sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

       - MP-4 Media Protection: Effective data classification supports media protection controls by specifying handling requirements for media containing sensitive information.
       - RA-2 Security Categorization: The framework aligns with security categorization efforts, assisting in the determination of security levels and controls required for information systems based on the types of data they process and store.

+- **Products covered:**
+    - Microsoft Purview

-**Has the organization developed and implemented a comprehensive Data Classification and Sensitivity Label Taxonomy to categorize and secure data in accordance with its sensitivity and confidentiality levels?**
+**Has the organization developed and implemented a comprehensive Data Classification and Sensitivity Label Taxonomy to categorize and secure data in accordance with its sensitivity and confidentiality levels?** (Legacy)
   - **Legacy:** The organization lacks a structured Data Classification and Sensitivity Label Taxonomy, leading to inconsistent data handling practices and potential security risks.
 Without a clear taxonomy, sensitive data may not be adequately protected, and data management practices may not comply with regulatory requirements, increasing the risk of data breaches and legal repercussions.
       - Indicators: The assessor should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal data categorization and protection posture.
           - Absence of a formalized Data Classification and Sensitivity Label Taxonomy, resulting in ad-hoc and inconsistent data handling and protection measures.
           - Increased risk of data mismanagement and breaches due to the lack of clear categorization and labeling of data based on its sensitivity and confidentiality.
           - Challenges in achieving data governance and compliance with regulatory standards, impacting the organization’s ability to safeguard sensitive information effectively.

 - **Initial:** Initial efforts have been made to develop a Data Classification and Sensitivity Label Taxonomy, including basic categorization of data and the implementation of sensitivity labels for high-priority data types.
 While this phase marks the start of adopting structured data classification practices, comprehensive coverage of all data types and full optimization of the taxonomy may still be under development.
     - Indicators: The assessor should evaluate the client environment against these indicators to ascertain the current tier of implementation and identify opportunities for advancement towards a more comprehensive and effective data classification strategy.
         - Partial development and implementation of a Data Classification and Sensitivity Label Taxonomy, focusing on critical data sets or areas of significant regulatory concern.
         - Initial improvements in data handling and security practices based on preliminary classification and labeling, though organization-wide adoption is not yet achieved.
         - Some enhancement in the organization’s data governance and protection capabilities, but further work required for full taxonomy refinement and policy alignment.

 - **Advanced:** A comprehensive Data Classification and Sensitivity Label Taxonomy is extensively developed and implemented, significantly improving the organization's data management and security practices.
 This advanced tier reflects a mature approach to data classification, with detailed categorization, sensitivity labeling, and widespread adoption across the organization.
     - Indicators: The assessor should evaluate the client environment against these indicators to gauge the current tier of implementation and strategize on enhancements towards achieving a fully optimized data classification framework.
         - Broad adoption of a detailed Data Classification and Sensitivity Label Taxonomy, enabling effective and consistent data categorization and protection across the organization.
         - Enhanced data protection and compliance posture, supported by comprehensive sensitivity labels and classification levels that are consistently applied.
         - A noticeable reduction in data management inefficiencies and security risks, supported by clear categorization and secure handling of data according to its sensitivity.

 - **Optimal:** The Data Classification and Sensitivity Label Taxonomy is fully developed, implemented, and operationalized across the organization, achieving the highest level of data categorization efficacy and security compliance.
 This optimal scenario ensures comprehensive and consistent application of classification levels and sensitivity labels, facilitating effective data protection, streamlined governance, and regulatory compliance.
     - Indicators: The assessor should evaluate the client environment against these indicators to fully understand the extent of data classification practices and identify further areas for optimization.
         - Universal and strategic implementation of a comprehensive Data Classification and Sensitivity Label Taxonomy, ensuring robust management of data sensitivity and confidentiality.
         - Full realization of the benefits provided by a detailed classification and labeling strategy, including operational efficiencies, enhanced security posture, and adherence to regulatory standards.
         - Proactive and comprehensive management of data based on its classification and sensitivity labels, underpinned by a clear taxonomy, automated workflows, and a unified governance strategy, significantly enhancing the organization's ability to manage and protect its data effectively.

 - **Relevance to NIST SP 800-53 Revision 5:**
     - AC-1 Access Control Policies and Procedures: Establishing a data classification framework aids in defining access controls based on data sensitivity.
     - SC-28 Protection of Information at Rest: Sensitivity labels play a crucial role in ensuring that data stored in systems is adequately protected according to its classification level.
     - MP-4 Media Protection: Classifying data helps in applying appropriate media protection controls, ensuring that sensitive information is securely handled, stored, and disposed of.
     - RA-2 Security Categorization: Data classification aligns with the process of security categorization, assisting organizations in determining the security level required for information systems based on the types of data processed and stored.

+- Products covered:
+    - Microsoft Purview

 #### Data Discovery, classification, and labeling

 **Is manual labeling for documents and containers leveraged and curated by subject matter experts?**

 - **Legacy:** The organization does not utilize manual labeling for documents and containers, resulting in a lack of precision in identifying and classifying sensitive data.
 This absence of expert curation leads to potential misclassification, inadequate data protection, and increased risk of data breaches.
       - Indicators:
           - Absence of a structured process for manual labeling and expert curation.
           - Increased vulnerability to security risks due to potential misclassification of sensitive data.
           - Challenges in ensuring accurate data protection measures are applied, impacting compliance and data security.

 - **Initial:** Initial efforts have been made to implement manual labeling for key documents and containers, with some involvement of subject matter experts in the classification process.
 While this phase marks the beginning of leveraging expert knowledge, comprehensive coverage and systematic labeling practices are still under development.
       - Indicators:
           - Partial implementation of manual labeling, focusing on high-priority data or specific areas of sensitivity.
           - Initial improvements in data classification accuracy, though a consistent and organization-wide approach is not yet achieved.
           - Some enhancement in data protection based on expert-driven labeling, but further work required to standardize and expand the practice.

 - **Advanced:** Manual labeling for documents and containers is widely leveraged, with subject matter experts playing a significant role in the classification and curation process.
 This advanced tier indicates a mature approach to data management, ensuring accurate identification and protection of sensitive information.
       - Indicators: Manual labeling for documents and containers is fully integrated into the organization's data management practices, with subject matter experts ensuring the accurate and consistent classification of all sensitive data.
 This optimal scenario ensures the highest level of data protection and compliance with regulatory requirements.
           - Broad adoption of manual labeling processes, with subject matter experts actively involved in data classification.
           - Enhanced data protection and compliance posture, supported by precise classification and labeling of sensitive data.
           - Noticeable reduction in misclassification risks, supported by expert knowledge and systematic labeling practices.

 - **Optimal:**
       - Indicators:
           - Universal and strategic implementation of manual labeling, curated by subject matter experts across all data types and containers.
           - Comprehensive and consistent protection of sensitive data, underpinned by accurate classification and labeling.
           - Full compliance with data protection regulations, supported by an effective and expert-driven labeling system.

 - **Relevance to NIST SP 800-53 Revision 5:**
       - AC-1 Access Control Policies and Procedures: Manual labeling supports the development of access control policies by clearly identifying sensitivity levels, facilitating the enforcement of appropriate access restrictions.
       - RA-2 Security Categorization: The involvement of subject matter experts in manual labeling aids in the accurate categorization of information, ensuring that security controls are appropriately tailored to protect sensitive data.
       - MP-4 Media Protection: Manual labeling of documents and containers contributes to effective media protection strategies by indicating the level of protection required for physical and electronic media.
       - SC-28 Protection of Information at Rest: Accurate labeling of data, including its classification level, supports the implementation of protective measures for information stored in systems, ensuring that data is encrypted and safeguarded in accordance with its sensitivity.

+- **Products covered:**
+    - Microsoft Purview

 **Has the organization implemented a system for automated discovery and classification of business documents across the entire data estate?**
   - **Legacy:** The organization does not utilize an automated system for the discovery and classification of business documents, leading to potential gaps in identifying and securing sensitive data.
 This lack of automation in data classification processes results in inefficiencies and increases the risk of data exposure due to manual errors or oversight.